Fill in your details below and receive a quote within 24 hrs.

 The panels are either placed by row or by column depending upon which is the easiest in each specific situation.
 In the photo to the right the panels are being placed by row.
 In this case the top row is placed and the alignment of each row thereafter is taken from it.

->Panels are wired by the manufacturer, meaning the rooftop connection is straightforward.
+The solar panels are wired by the manufacturer, meaning the rooftop connection is straightforward.
 The specific voltage, amperage and power of the system determine how the panels are connected.
 Smaller systems connect a single series to a single inverter, while larger systems connect several parallel series into a single inverter.
 The largest systems may require multiple series into multiple inverters.
 Shading and panel positioning can also influence the design of the wiring.

 Once the top row of solar panels is correctly clamped the rows beneath are secured to the frame in the same manner, taking their positioning from the row above.